 this is an important step in the mathematics curriculum

-my view is that sophisticated directed number calculators recognise types of sum
+my view is that sophisticated directed number calculators recognise types of sum and can apply a technique for that general type

 but another sheet has them already grouped by types: